 We did not see the basement, where we expected to see an underground body of water

 We were told this is partially due to terrorism concerns (?) and if we knew security, police or firemen, then we could maybe gain access

 Down Under at the Palais Garnier Opera House in Paris Bonjour Paris (the Insider’s Guide)

 Although, the Musee D’Osay has a detailed scale model of the Opera House which shows the back stage area, the scene risers, etc.

 (it is almost better than the Opera House because you can see how everything interacts)

 We had to exit through the Gift Shop, which is absolutely tacky and crass, but also just good business.

-However, whenever we want to attend the Opera in Paris, we choose Opéra comique
+Whenever we want to attend the Opera in Paris, we choose the Opéra comique